A modular monolith story matters because it gives teams permission not to rush into microservices just because the idea sounds modern.

 Takeaways for developers

-- Modularity is a property of dependencies and contracts, not infrastructure or service count.
+- Modularity lives in dependencies and contracts, not in infrastructure or service count — moving to Kubernetes will not add it.

 - Extract services only around stable business boundaries and a real need for independent deployment.